-- 220Ec.
+- 201Ec.
+Introduction to Economics.
+An introduction to the major areas of economic theory, policy, development, institutions and system. - 220Ec.
 Intermediate Economic Theory.
 A study of pricing and output determination, with an analysis of cost, wages and profits, under the conditions of perfect, and imperfect competition.
-Second Semester. - 223Ec.
+Prerequisites: 201Ec and 226Ec. - 223Ec.
 Labor Economics and Problems.
 Capital, labor, and law in the United States.
-American trade unions, their policy practice, and structure with reference to the European scene and the international labor movement.
-First Semester. - 226Ec.
+American trade unions, their policy practice, and structure with reference to the European scene and the international labor movement. - 226Ec.
 Economic Principles and Problems.
-Elementary economic study of production, distribution, rent, interest, income, wages, monetary and fiscal policy, current economic problems, and laws.
-First Semester. - 227Ec.
+Elementary economic study of production, distribution, rent, interest, income, wages, monetary and fiscal policy, current economic problems, and laws. - 227Ec.
 International Economics.
-Development in international, commercial and financial theory and policy, with regard to policy and position of the United States.
-Second Semester. - 228Ec.
+Development in international, commercial and financial theory and policy, with regard to policy and position of the United States. - 228Ec.
 Economics of Marketing and Consumption.
 Principles and practices.
-A study of the function, nature, structure and problems, in relationship to price and cost, competition and laws, prosperity and depression, cooperative and consumer organizations.
-Second Semester. - 229Ec.
-Land Economics.
-Man, land, and natural resources, appropriation, utilization, and distribution, in relation to agricultural policy, technological change, and economic geography.
-Second Semester. - 230Ec.
+A study of the function, nature, structure and problems, in relationship to price and cost, competition and laws, prosperity and depression, cooperative and consumer organizations. - 230Ec.
 Elementary Accounting.
 An introduction to the principles underlying modern bookkeeping and accounting procedures.

-Second Semester. - 231Ec.
+231Ec.
 Elementary Statistics.
 The nature and limitation of statistics.
 Source, data and presentations of data.
 Statistical analysis, induction and tests of statistical hypothesis.
-First Semester.

-- 245Ec.
+245Ec.
 Monetary and Fiscal Policy.
 Money, credit and banking, incomes and prices, investment and employment, stability and prosperity.
 Integration of monetary policy with fiscal and general economic policies.

-Second Semester. - 250Ec.
+250Ec.
 Seminar in Economics.
-Reading, reports and research on special economic problems, for economic majors.
-Second Semester. - 252Ec.
+Reports and research on special economic problems, for economic majors.

+252Ec.
 Economic Doctrines and Systems.
 Development of economic doctrines and systems through history.
 Comparative analysis of capitalism, socialism and communism, with emphasis upon their differences in theory and practice.
-First Semester.